symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 The BlockContext contains all information and the block document needed to render the block.
 It aggregates and merges all settings from configuration, the block service, the block document and settings passed to the twig template helper.
-Therefore use the BlockContext to get or alter a setting if needed.
+Therefore, use the BlockContext to get or alter a setting if needed.

 .. _bundle-block-service: